wp-plugins/wp-promo-emails/readme.txt

 5. Send test emails.
 6. WP Promo Emails Dashboard Widget with current eMail Stats
 7. Support for localization or internationalization (Translators Welcome)
-8. Clean uninstall process, doesnt leave unwanted data in your database
+8. Clean uninstall process, doesn't leave unwanted data in your database

 = Bonus Features =

-* View Open Records - What to know if anyone actually read your emails?
+* View Open Records - Want to know if anyone actually read your emails?
 * Archive Email - You'll always have a record with timestamps on hand to refer back to when needed.
 * Resend Emails - Enjoy the convenience of pulling up your past emails to resend to a new audience.
-* Email History - View your least 5 emails in your dashboard
+* Email History - View your last 5 emails in your dashboard

 = Example usages : =

-* Send new promotions to every wordpress user
+* Send new promotions to every WordPress site user
 * Include some banners to promote a special event or feature of your website
 * Brand your emails to your website or client website